-The Commission recognizes that advanced dental education programs in dental anesthesiology utilize numerous mobile ambulatory settings and rotations to provide residents with opportunities to gain required clinical experiences.
-The program will provide a list of all currently used settings and rotations in the self-study document.
-The visiting committee will randomly select and visit several settings and rotation locations during the site visit to the program to evaluate compliance with Commission on Dental Accreditation standards.
-Prior Commission approval of these settings and rotations will not be required.
+- numerous mobile ambulatory settings and rotations to provide residents with opportunities to gain - 44 required clinical experiences.
+The program will provide a list of all currently used settings and rotations - in the self-study document.
+The visiting committee will randomly select and visit several settings and